 Toilets: Mark yes or no by observing if there is a constructed toilet in the house.

-Mobile phone: write down how many mobile phones are there in the household used by family members. .
+Mobile phone: Mark yes if any of the house hold use the mobile phone.
 We are only collecting information on functional mobile phones and not looking at PTCL telephone, landline or V-phones.